 find it uncomfortable to lie curled up on your side while the anesthetic is

 injected.
-You will probably feel a brief stinging sensation when the anesthetic
+You will probably feel a brief sting when the medicine

 is injected.
-You may feel tired and have a slight backache the day after the
+The day after the test, you may feel tired and have a slight backache.

-Cystoscopy generally is a very safe test.
-If a
+Cystoscopy is generally a very safe test.
+General anesthesia has some

-The most common side effect is a temporary
+The most common side effect is a short-term

-swelling of the urethra, which may make it hard to urinate.
+swelling of the urethra.
+This can make it hard to urinate.
 A catheter

 inserted in your bladder can help drain the urine until the swelling goes away.